Vilkija (Vilki) | Kaunas

 Historical note

 The oldest tombstones in the Jewish cemetery of Vilkija date back to the 18th century.
-The synagogue was built in the town by 1859.
-Jews engaged in commerce and labor, a number of them transported timber on rafts by Nemunas River from Vilnius and Kaunas towards Germany.
+A synagogue was built in the town by 1859.
+Jews engaged in commerce and labor, and a number of them transported timber on rafts by Nemunas River from Vilnius and Kaunas towards Germany.
 Dozens of Jewish families lost all of their property in a large fire that broke out in 1903.
 When WWI started, most of the Jewish population of Vilkija was expelled from the town, and only 60 percent of them came back after the war.
-The timber export declined when the Vilnius region was occupied by Poland, but Jews successfully developed food trade, textile and other businesses.
+Timber exports declined when the Vilnius region was occupied by Poland, but Jews successfully developed food trade, textile and other businesses.
 According to the Lithuanian government census conducted in 1931, Jews owned 15 of 16 light industry factories in Vilkija.
 However, the Jewish population of the town declined in the 1930s due to the economic crisis, appeals of Lithuanian merchants to boycott Jewish ones and a fire that left 120 people without shelter in 1937.
 About 400 Jews lived in Vilkija on the eve of WWII.

 Holocaust by bullets in figures